-(iii) any teller machine operator of a banking company, maintaining a separate bank account from which withdrawal is made only for the purposes of replenishing cash in the Automated Teller Machines.
+(iv) any white label automated teller machine operator of a banking company, including Cash Replenishment Agencies (CRA's) and franchise agents of White Label Automated Teller Machine Operators (WLATMO's) maintaining a separate bank account from which withdrawal is made only for the purposes of replenishing cash in the Automated Teller Machines (ATM's) operated by such WLATMO.

-(iv) Commission agent or trader, operating under Agriculture Produce Market Committee (APMC).
+(v) Commission agent or trader, operating under Agriculture Produce Market Committee (APMC), and registered under any Law relating to Agriculture Produce Market of the concerned State.